Baháʼí Faith in Morocco: Development of the community

 In 1975 the regional assembly of North West Africa was split into North and West separately.
 The regional National Assembly of Northern Africa included Egypt, Libya, Tunisia, Algeria, Morocco and Spanish Sahara.
-In July 1975 the National Summer School of Spain in July which was at- tended by believers from Spain, Germany, France, and Morocco.
+In July 1975 the National Summer School of Spain in July which was attended by believers from Spain, Germany, France, and Morocco.
 More than one parent/child conference was sponsored by the Baháʼís of Morocco to mark the International Year of the Child.
 At the discussions on the draft of the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief at the Social, Cultural and Humanitarian Affairs Committee of the United Nations General Assembly there were several mentions of situation of the Baháʼís in Iran—the Moroccan delegate made reference to "religious fanaticism" in a statement which also provoked a reply from Iran.
 Manuchihi Hizari, one of the first Baháʼís in Morocco, left with his family in 1982 for the United States where he died in 2010.
 However persecutions occurred again in Morocco in 1983.
 All Baháʼí meetings were prohibited.
 Published polemics in the 1970s and 1980s continued.
 In June 1984 a Baháʼí in Tetuan is arrested and sentenced to three years in prison for violating the ban on meetings.
 A response to these developments was to seek diplomatic redress emphasizing the non-partisan and obedience to government principles of the religion.

 Baháʼís have more recently been denied passports and can practice their religion only in private.